William G. Miner was born on June 26, 1864 near Humbert, Somerset County, PA, the son of Henry A. and Matilda (Rose) Miner.

 On Feb.
-23, 1887, William married his first wife, Alice Amanda Kuhns (possibly also spelled "Koonce" or "Koontz") (1868-1910), the daughter of Peter and Sarah E. (Young) Kuhns, and a native of Allegheny County, PA.
+23, 1887, William was joined in matrimony with his first wife, Alice Amanda Kuhns (possibly also spelled "Koonce" or "Koontz") (1868-1910), the daughter of Peter and Sarah E. (Young) Kuhns, and a native of Allegheny County, PA.
 The ceremony was performed by justice of the peace Thomas R. Torrance.
 William was age 24 at the time, and Alice 19.

-The Miners had six children -- William Harry Miner, Meda Venetta Buttermore, Minnie M. Parker, Lillian "Lillie Belle" Belle McDowell Walters, Espy Leroy Miner and an unnamed infant.
+The Miners produced a family of six known children -- William Harry Miner, Meda Venetta Buttermore, Minnie M. Parker, Lillian "Lillie Belle" Belle McDowell Walters, Espy Leroy Miner and an unnamed infant.

 On Feb.
 7, 1907, while living in Uniontown, the Miners lost an unnamed infant son at age three days due to inanition (exhaustion from lack of food and water).
 The county coroner wrote on the death certificate, "No doctor."
 Burial was in Walnut Hill Cemetery in Connellsville.